SwethaReddy934/teluguGPT/README.md

 # teluguGPT
 A Python-based project leveraging GPT and Telugu WordNet for transliteration and other NLP tasks.
+Inspired by my mother tongue Telugu, I envisioned creating a Telugu version of ChatGPT.
+This project is the implementation of that idea.
 ## Features

 - Utilizes GPT-based techniques for processing text.